VOYG Collar Strategy

 What is a collar on VOYG?

 A collar on VOYG is the collar strategy applied to VOYG (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With VOYG stock trading near $34.98, the strikes shown on this page are snapped to the nearest listed VOYG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VOYG stock at $42.83 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed VOYG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are VOYG collar max profit and max loss calculated?